shhyou/bain-cs111-web-fork/pages/syllabus.md

 > **Note**: The Graduate School does not recognize D letter grades meaning if you are enrolled in the class as a graduate student, the range for the F grade is 0-69.99.

+### Mini-quizzes

+These will be short quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.
+For those that complete the Mini-Quiz in class, you will receive full credit for your attendance and full participation.
+If you choose to complete the Mini-Quiz remotely, you will need to complete the Canvas version of the quiz within 48 hours of your scheduled class time.
+For Mini-Quiz 1, you MUST be in attendance in order to receive credit.

 ### Tutorials
 The idea of the Tutorials is to provide you with opportunities to both practice your own programming skill *as well as learn to communicate with and help other programmers*.
 As such, these Tutorials will be held on Wednesdays (with one exception) during our scheduled class time during the quarter.